-Some of the most complex systems ever built manufacture and distribute the goods that keep modern societies running.
-A global network of supply chains brings us everything from the produce and packaged goods that fill supermarket shelves to the chips that power our smartphones.
+Some of the most complex systems ever developed manufacture and distribute the goods that keep modern societies running.
+A global network of supply chains bring us everything from the produce and packaged goods that fill supermarket shelves to the chips that power our smartphones.
 Supply chains even deliver raw materials for new construction projects.

-Nevertheless, major vulnerabilities of the global supply chain system were exposed thanks to the worldwide COVID-19 health crisis.
+Nevertheless, major vulnerabilities of the global supply chain system were exposed due to the worldwide COVID-19 health crisis.

-Fortunately, the economy has been showing signs of improvement over the last 2 years after the onset of the COVID-19 epidemic. supply networks are slow and inefficient.
-Factories are operating at less than full capacity due to a lack of raw materials and labor.
+Because of the global economic impact since the onset of the COVID-19 epidemic, a significant number of supply networks have been slow and inefficient.
+Many manufacturing facilities have been operating at less than full capacity due to a lack of raw materials and labor.

-Containerships are backlogged at ports, and there aren’t enough truckers to transport goods across the country.
-Because of the chaos, the supply chain has become a household term, and supply chain management has become a top priority for many businesses.
+Containerships have been backlogged at ports, and there has been a shortage of truckers to transport goods across the country.
+Because of the chaos, Supply Chain has become a household term, and supply chain management has become a top priority for many businesses.

-It will take a long time to restore global supply lines that have been disrupted by the outbreak.
-This comprehensive supply chain management guide outlines the key terminology, methods, trends, and issues you must be aware of in order to ensure that supply chain technology is up to the task.
+It will take some time to fully restore global supply lines that have been disrupted by the outbreak.
+This brief supply chain management guide outlines the key terminology, methods, trends, and issues to make you aware of factors affecting supply chain.

 What Is Supply Chain Management?